blahosyl/dinner-party/README.md

 It provides a **structured flow** with **step-by-step** questions that are straightforward to answer, does all necessary calculations in the background, and produces a **tailor-made list** depending on the ingredients needed, while also **taking existing stock into account**.

-The result is **more user-friendly and less prone to errors** than using Google Sheet's built-in filtering and sorting for the same purpose.
+The result is **more user-friendly and less prone to errors** than using Google Sheets' built-in filtering and sorting for the same purpose.

 The database contains recipes I routinely use, so this app does not only simulate a real-life process, it actually **is usable in real life**.